 That’s the great thing about omelets, they can be made however you want them to be made, and they are simple to make as well.

 Some of the most common ingredients added to omelets are things like cheese, chives, mushrooms, onions, and meat.
 You can add any or all of the above or you could change it up completely to something more to your taste.

-While an omelet may not seem like a large meal, they can be very filling when all of the toppings and ingredients are combined into them.
-It’s quite easy to have leftover omelet when you order them or make them.
+While an omelet may not seem like a large meal, it can be very filling when all of the toppings and ingredients are combined into them.
+It’s quite easy to have leftover omelets when you order them or make them.

 Additionally, you can make a large batch of omelets and then freeze some to warm up when you need a quick or simple meal option.